-2. If the student's high school GPA is equivalent to a B average or higher.

-- Or -
+If the student's high school GPA is equivalent to a B average or higher or if the student has achieved overall proficiency as defined by the student's high school.. - Or -

-3. SAT or ACT scores meet the following criteria:

-For SAT tests taken prior to March 2016:
+- 3. SAT or ACT scores meet the following criteria: For SAT tests taken prior to March 2016: - a).

-- a).
 SAT Verbal of 500 or higher for placement in reading and writing based courses. - b).
 SAT Math of 500 or higher for placement in GEC Mat 121, 140 or 201 and college level science courses.